 Siling was built by the subsequent Qing dynasty.
 The Qing was Manchu people from China’s northeast and not natural successors to the throne at the fall of the Han Chinese Ming.

 By respecting Ming traditions the Qing portrayed that their rise was nothing but a change of dynasty masking the reality that they were alien conquerors.
 One of these traditions was to honor the ancestral mausolea and as part hereof they constructed a formal tomb for the last Ming emperor.

-In front of the entrance hall is the traditional memorial stele in the center of an elevated stone platform.
+In front of the entrance hall is the traditional memorial stele in the center of the ruins of an elevated stone platform.
 Only the footprint remains of the building, which used to house the stele.

 Also, the platform is smaller than those at other Ming mausolea.
 Remnants of the stone base of the building are still extant and give a clear outline of what used to be.

-In contrast to other Ming tombs the stele is not carried on the back of a stone tortoise but is erected on a beautifully crafted stone base.
-Also not conforming to Ming tradition the stele carries an inscription on the front, which wind and weather however has almost removed.
-The edges are decorated with a band of small dragons.
-The stele is made of marble.
+In contrast to other Ming tombs the stele is not carried on the back of a stone tortoise but is erected on a exquisitely crafted stone base.
+Also not conforming to Ming tradition, the main stele edges of the south side are decorated with a band of small dragons.
+If ever there was an inscription on the front as has been suggested, then it has now been completely eroded by the natural elements.
+The stele is made of beautiful, white marble.

 The stone base which the stele rests on is however quite interesting.